adamfairholm/PyroStreams-Vimeo-Field-Type/readme.md

 ### Tags

-The video tags are an array of tags, so you can access them in a loop:
+The Vimeo video tags is an array, so you can access them in a loop:

 	{{ my_video:tags }}